Winter 2018 through Spring 2019 Ranger-Led Programs

 MANGROVES AND MANATEES!

 Join us for a talk that highlights a habitat that is home to one of our largest native marine mammals, the manatee.
 When: Daily at 1:30pm and 2:30pm Duration: 30 minutes Where: Big Cypress Swamp Welcome Center Reservations: No reservations are needed.
 This program is accessible

 SCALES, TEETH, AND A BIG TAIL!

 Join us for a talk about one of our largest native freshwater reptiles, the American Alligator.
 Discoveries abound!
 When: Daily at 2pm and 3pm Duration: 30 minutes Where: The Oasis Visitor Center Reservations: No reservations are needed.
 This program is accessible

 WET AND WILD WALK!

 HEART OF THE SWAMP CANOE TRIP!

 Come with a sense of adventure as we paddle the waters of Big Cypress National Preserve!
 Canoes, paddles, and life jackets are provided.
 Trips could vary by weather and water levels.
 Adults must have canoes skills.
 Recommended for children ages 10 years or older.
 When: Saturday and Sundays at 10am Duration: Approximately 2 hours Where: Turner River Canoe Access, mile marker 70 Reservations: Required 2 weeks in advance.
 Please call 239-695-4758 to make a reservation.
 Maximum of 4 people per reservation What to bring: water, snacks, camera, binoculars, sunscreen, and insect repellent

 DEEP LAKE HIKE!

 Hike through lush greenery and standing water to a rare natural sinkhole lake rich in history.
-When: Thursdays, Feb.
-7th & 21st; March 7th & 21st; April 4th Time: 10am Duration: Approximately 2.5 hours Where: Meet your guide off route 29 at the Deep Lake Fire Station sign at 9:30am to park inside the gate.
+When: Thursdays, March 21st and April 4th (Last two of the season!)
+Time: 10am Duration: Approximately 2.5 hours Where: Meet your guide off route 29 at the Deep Lake Fire Station sign at 9:30am to park inside the gate.
 Reservations: Required 2 weeks in advance.
 Please call 239-695-4758 to make a reservation.
 What to wear: Long pants and sturdy shoes (required) that you can get wet and muddy.
 Bring a change of clothes and shoes.
 What to bring: water, snacks, camera, binoculars, sunscreen, and insect repellent